The sheer number of attacks on websites and blogs worldwide is rising, and it’s getting worse.

 - And More …

-Blog Defender provides a logical sequence of steps for securing your website, addressing potential hosting security issues, using scanning and detection tools to quickly identify risky WordPress themes and WordPress plugins, and then helping you implement site-wide security using the tools and plugins provided.
+Blog Defender follows a logical process for securing your your WordPress installation, addressing potential hosting security issues, using tools to identify risky WordPress themes and plugins, and then helping you implement website-wide security using the tools and plugins provided.

-Here are a couple of the testimonials and feedback that customers have submitted for Blog Defender:
+Here are a few of the testimonials that plugin users have provided for the Blog Defender product:

 Plugin Tips